Driving an AI-powered future, we use machine learning translation in this website.

 To check the compressive strength of the concrete being used in the in Badshahpur- Sohna Road Project, Oriental Structural Engineers used Schmidt OS8200 Rebound Hammer.

-The Schmidt OS8200 is a concrete rebound hammer which has been used for decades as the global benchmark for non-destructive compressive strength testing.
+The Schmidt OS8200 is a concrete rebound hammer which has been used for decades as the global benchmark for compressive strength testing of concrete and precast concrete structures, in line with all major standards.

 Rebound Hammer testing is a non-destructive method of assessing concrete which provides a convenient and rapid indication of the compressive strength.